adamkiss/magic-markup-for-indesign/Readme.md

 ## Known Issues

 - _Very_ occasionally, scope fails to update; It usually happens when clicking _really, really fast_ between a story/textframe and a document.
 It's a timing issue between InDesign and the plugin and there's nothing to be done.
-- Selection doesn't match the original selection with changes - less characters is selected; When the selection mode is selection (i.e. highlighted text inside a text frame or story), and the selection reaches the end of Story (or text column, or text frame – unclear), InDesign occasionaly resolves the selection post-changes differently.
-I've mitigated the worst of non-matching selection before and after magic (e.g., when the first matched hyperlink was also the start of selection), but I can't find this one.
+- **Collapsing newlines and selection**: Currently (nov 2023), InDesign has a bug where collapsing newlines via GREP might change your selection, i.e. some characters aren't selected that should.
+It (mostly) occurs if the selection reaches the last line of textframe (so select all for instance).
+I've mitigated the worst impact by running the newlines collapse last, and fixing the selection post hyperlinks replacement, but ALWAYS DOUBLE CHECK YOUR OUTPUT.

 ## Copyright and License